techidaily/site-some-skills/source/_posts/tech-update-anticipating-the-latest-features-of-new-devices-by-google-and-samsung-a-weekly-overview.md

 This was a surprisingly busy week for tech news, with announcements for Google and Samsung’s next hardware events, and a whole lot of software updates.
 Here are the biggest stories you might have missed.

-##  The Big News

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wNhKhWc0wLc?si=1XLYV0sXV52Xc0lu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+##  The Big News

 ### [You Can Now Add Checkboxes in Microsoft Excel](https://screen-capture.techidaily.com/new-become-a-pro-at-setting-up-vrecorder-fast/)